Canadian Marketing Code of Ethics & Standards

 send a separate confirmation e-mail as soon as possible after the online portion of a transaction has been completed, including a copy of or link to the agreement and which meets the format requirements set out by Canada's Anti-Spam Law; and

-provide an online "click-through" mechanism for consumers to contact the marketer.
+provide an online "click-through" mechanism for consumers to contact the company.

 M1.6 Protection of Personal Information

-Considering the fundamental importance of customer and prospect databases in direct marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide and Opt-Out Consent Guide.
+Considering the fundamental importance of customer and prospect databases in direct and digital marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide.

 M2 Sales Promotion

 M2.1 Lotteries, Draws and Contests: The use of these practices in the promotion of goods or services must conform to all relevant federal, provincial and municipal laws.
 These marketing practices are highly regulated by law and marketers should obtain guidance from legal experts and/or professional lotteries, draws and contest administrators.

 Marketers must provide adequate and fair disclosure of all terms and conditions of a contest in a manner that is clear, visible, easy to find, easy to read and easy to understand.
 Marketers are encouraged to consult the Competition Bureau's Enforcement Guidelines on Promotional Contests for more information.

 See also, Section K4 of this Code, Contests Directed to Children and CMA's Guide to Promotional Contests.

 M2.2 Field Marketing: Field marketing is the face-to-face promotion or sale of products or services to consumers.
 It includes merchandising, sampling, demonstrations, guerilla marketing and events.